Joan Henderson Vollmering

 Vollmering

-VICTORIA — Visitation will be Wednesday from 5-7 pm at Rosewood Funeral Chapels.
-Graveside service will be 10 am Thursday at Memory Gardens Cemetery.
-Memorials may be made to Hospice of South Texas, 605 E. Locust, Victoria, TX 77901.
-Visit www.rosewoodfuneralchapel.com to read the complete obituary.
+Visitation will be held Wednesday, August 11, 2021, from 5 to 7 pm at Rosewood Funeral Chapel with Graveside Services at 10 am Thursday, August 12, 2021, at Memory Gardens Cemetery.

+Meme will be carried to her final resting place by her Grandsons.

+In lieu of flowers, contributions in Joan’s memory may be made to Hospice of South Texas, 605 E. Locust, Victoria, TX 77901.

+Death is not extinguishing the light; it is only putting out the lamp because dawn has come.

 Sign A Guestbook